syncthing/syncthing-macos/README.md

 ## New release

-To update the bundled syncthing the `make release-update` must be run from the main folder.
+To update the bundled syncthing the `make release-update` must be run from the main folder which does basicly these steps automaticly:
 * Update `syncthing/Scripts/syncthing-resource.sh`, `SYNCTHING_VERSION`
 * Update `syncthing/Info.plist`
   * `CFBundleShortVersionString` (e.g `0.14.50-dev` or `0.14.50-1`)
   * `CFBundleVersion` (e.g `145000` or `145001`)

-* Create github release and tag on develop
+* Manually create a github release
+* Download the release dmg from [build.syncthing.net](https://build.syncthing.net/viewType.html?buildTypeId=SyncthingMacOS_BuildReleaseDmg) which is correctly signed and notarized